 Note that there is no reference to StreamEvents in the Streamable type.
 This is due to the fact that Streamables contain only StreamEvents.
 Therefore, explicit reference to StreamEvents would be redundant.
 Also, note that in addition to the payload type (e.g. ContextSwitch), there is another type parameter (e.g. Unit).
 This type parameter is used, in some situations, to catch query errors at compile time (i.e. in Visual Studio), and is otherwise uninteresting to users.
 We therefore defer further discussion of this type parameter until the relevant point in this guide.
 The DisorderPolicy specified is Drop, which means that any event which arrives out-of-order according to its relevant timestamp (e.g. start time for interval events), is dropped.
 In this example, there are no out-of-order events, so nothing is dropped.
-Figure 8 shows the contents of CsTicksStream in a manner consistent with most streams in this guide..
+Figure 8 shows the contents of contextSwitchStreamable.
+Lastly, note that contextSwitchIngressStreamable is an instance of IObservableIngressStremable, an interface derived from IStreamable.
 The explicit cast to IStreamable is not necessary in practice, and only included here to outline the types.